alaa-sbm-ahmed/splunk-windows-soc-lab/README.md

 Event ID **4624** was used to investigate successful logons associated with the account.

-The results contained different logon types and authentication packages, including NTLM, Kerberos, and Negotiate.
+The results also contained different logon types and authentication packages, including NTLM, Kerberos, and Negotiate.

 ![Paba successful logons](screenshots/04-paba-successful-logons.png)